• Get Listed in ILLUMINE life!

 by Jim Kulackoski

-Svadhyaya is the art of truly knowing oneself.
+Svadhyaya is WTR14_svadhyaya_sanskrit1the art of truly knowing oneself.
 It is the cornerstone of the philosophies and practices Jnana and Karma Yoga, which seek to understand the nature of individuality as a means to transcend its limitations.

 Svadhyaya is composed of the two Sanskrit words

-Sva & Adhyaya
+Sva WTR14_svadhyaya_sanskrit2 & Adhyaya WTR14_svadhyaya_sanskrit3

 Sva means “self,” referring to both the self in the sense of an individual as well as Self in the cosmic or universal sense.
 Adhyaya means “lesson,” something that is learned or accomplished through study.
 Svadhyaya, therefore, refers to the mastery of Self though internal study and examination of self.
 Svadhyaya is a type of yoga in which one inquires deeply into the nature of one’s own individuality.